Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Introduction

 \section{Introduction}

 In the current noisy intermediate-scale quantum~\cite{Preskill2018quantumcomputing} (NISQ) computing era, access to quantum computers are predominantly cloud-based~\cite{AmazonBraket, IBMQuantum, quantinuum, chen2024benchmarking, wurtz2023aquila, boothby2020next}.
 Despite the host of available NISQ computers from different service providers, their accessibility is often limited or costly; users can be subjected to long queuing times or have to pay for circuit executions.
-Costs will increase when compute-intensive problems require many iterations, especially when using quantum algorithms that are variational in nature~\cite{peruzzo2014variational, farhi2014quantum, cerezo2021variational}.
-As a result, despite variational quantum algorithms being the most prevalent type of quantum algorithm for NISQ computers~\cite{cerezo2021variational, zeng2021simulating, lau2022nisq}, with the exception of simple toy problems, it is unfeasible for most users to perform the definitive routine of quantum circuit parameter optimization directly on NISQ computers.
-Instead, parameter optimization is often done via classical simulations, and the optimized variational quantum circuit is then run on the NISQ device for validation or comparison~\cite{umer2024nonlinear, chee2024omp2}.
+Costs will increase when compute-intensive problems require many iterations, especially when using quantum algorithms that are variational in nature~\cite{peruzzo2014variational, farhi2014quantum, cerezo2021variational, benedetti2019pqc, qi2026tensorhyper}.
+As a result, despite variational quantum algorithms being the most prevalent type of quantum algorithm for NISQ computers~\cite{cerezo2021variational, zeng2021simulating, lau2022nisq, du2022architecture}, with the exception of simple toy problems, it is unfeasible for most users to perform the definitive routine of quantum circuit parameter optimization directly on NISQ computers.
+Instead, parameter optimization is often done via classical simulations, and the optimized variational quantum circuit is then run on the NISQ device for validation or comparison~\cite{umer2024nonlinear, chee2024omp2, per2025chemically}.
+In addition, noise-induced effects such as barren plateaus further complicate optimization in variational quantum algorithms \cite{wang2021barren, larocca2025barren}.